Okay, let’s face it….

 Life Span: 14 to 18 years

-Another theory that the Poodle descends from herding dogs from Asia that travelled with the German Goth tribes.
-And while we’re “theorizing” about the ture origins of this dog breed, we should also mention that it is also possible that the North African Barbet, a famous hunting dog, was one of its ancestors.
+Another theory is that the Poodle descended from herding dogs from Asia that traveled with the German Goth tribes.
+And while we’re “theorizing” about the true origins of this dog breed, we should also mention that it is also possible that the North African Barbet, a famous hunting dog, was one of its ancestors.

-May seem really confusing, however the truth is, whenever you have a dog breed that has been around for 100’s if not 1000’s of years which is as popular and well loved as the Poodle, you’re bound to get many competing theories from a variety of different counties all wanting to be able to claim some credit for it’s development.
+Even further, many Egyptian artifacts from over 5,000 years ago show dogs that look like the Standard Poodle of today.
+This certainly makes determining where the “Standard” Poodle originated from quite a bit more complicated.
+But the truth is that whenever you have a dog breed that has been around for 100’s, if not 1000’s years which is as popular and well-loved as the Poodle, you’re bound to get many competing theories from a variety of different counties all wanting to be able to claim some credit for its development.

 This is why…